 How to get started

-To set up a My Social Security account, you must be at least 18 and have a valid email address.
-You will also need your own Social Security number and a U.S. mailing address.
+To set up a My Social Security account, you must be at least 18 and have a Social Security number, a valid email address and a U.S. mailing address.
+You’ll also need some form of identification or financial information, like a driver’s license or tax return, to verify your identity during the sign-up process.
 Make sure that you have all of this information handy.

-- Go to the My Social Security sign-up page and click on Create an Account (that’s the long blue button on the left of the screen).
+Go to the My Social Security sign-up page.
+Click on Create an Account (that’s the long blue button on the left of the screen).
+You’ll be asked to read and agree to terms of service for the account.

 Protecting your benefits from swindlers